 App Store Optimization is a complex field with a lot of tasks, even if you focus only on English-speaking users.
 If you want to address an international audience and grow your app business across the world, you have to localize your app’s product page on the App Store and the Google Play Store.
-The process of localization comes with a lot of pitfalls though.
+The process of app store localization comes with a lot of pitfalls though.
 To avoid them, you have to go beyond the translation of words.

 WHAT IS APP STORE LOCALIZATION?

 App store localization is a discipline in App Store Optimization.
 It refers to the translation of an app’s product page on the app stores to attract more international users.
-Besides the translation of texts, localization also includes the adjustment of visual metadata elements like screenshots or videos.
+Besides the translation of texts, app store localization also includes the adjustment of visual metadata elements like screenshots or videos.

 WHY IS APP STORE LOCALIZATION IMPORTANT?

 Localizing the metadata of your app’s product page generates several benefits: